 Doctor Who and Star Trek are the two most iconic science fiction television series ever made.
 They have amassed a following on a global scale like no other and have stood the test of time for over 50 years.

-In this article I will be looking at the relationship between both series, the similarities between them, and I will also be judging which I find to be the best of the two series.
-Though remember that this is just my opinion, and please by all means tell me which one you prefer in the comments below.
+In this article I will be looking at the relationship between both series, the similarities as well as the friendly rivalry between them, and ultimately which I find to be superior.
+Remember that this is just my opinion, and please by all means tell me which one you prefer in the comments below.

 Even people who have never seen any version of Star Trek still know its catchphrases and icons, such as “Beam me up Scotty”, “KHAAAAAAAAAANNNNNNN”, .
-“He’ dead Jim”, “Its life but not as we know it”, “phasers on stun” green women, the fighting music etc.
+“He’ dead Jim”, “It’s life but not as we know it”, “phasers on stun” the green women, the fighting music etc.

 Doctor Who meanwhile was the The Rolling Stones of science fiction.
 It was the second most mainstream certainly, but it was always a bit edgier than Trek.
 Trek pushed the boundaries in positive ways too, like having the first interracial kiss, but Who was like the Rolling Stones in that it enjoyed just provoking controversy.

 Doctor Who had horrifying monsters that terrified generations of children, scenes of graphic violence like dolls strangling people, the Doctor being drowned etc, that traumatised younger viewers.
 Who not only provoked controversy, but absolutely thrived on it at times.